shreethaanu/shreethaanu/README.md

 Hey 👋🏻,

-I am Design Technologist from India 🇮🇳 .
+I am ShreeThaanu, Design Technologist from India 🇮🇳 .
 I am interested in, write about and develop (web & mobile applications) for and with JavaScript, swift, ReactJS and python.

 You can see what I am currently up to on [strlabz.com][1].